Castlewellan

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, photos, are all protected by copyright.
 Any copying, impersonation or distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as all of our hard work.

-• We suggest allowing four hours to solve this Whodunit Hunt, excluding any refreshment stops.
+• We suggest allowing at least four hours to solve this murder mystery, excluding refreshment stops.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.